miclf/methuselah/README.md

 #### PlenaryAgendaList

-This retrieves a list of links of plenary session week agendas that are *currently* published online.
+This retrieves a list of identifiers of plenary session week agendas that are *currently* published online.
 The website provides no way to get the list from a particular point in time nor to access archives of agendas.

 ##### Parameters